Waldorf Elementary Music Teacher Education

 - A letter of recommendation (accompanied, if required, by a signed letter-of-recommendation form) sent from your recommender directly to the Sunbridge Institute Admissions Office

 - If applicable, a transcript indicating the highest level of college credits/degree earned; otherwise, your high school diploma/transcript

 - Non-refundable $50 application fee.
 Applications submitted after the June 1 deadline incur an additional $50 late fee.

 285 Hungry Hollow Road

 Chestnut Ridge, NY 10977

-Once your application is received, it is reviewed for completeness and forwarded to Jana Hawley who will contact you to arrange a phone interview.
+Once your application is complete, it will be forwarded to the program coordinator who will contact you to arrange a phone interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.